rossmacarthur/complexity/README.md

 increases the complexity by one no matter how many branches there are.
 (It does increase the nesting level though.)
-In the example below we see how even though there are a lot of branches in the code (which would contribute a lot to a more traditional *cylomatic complexity* measurement), the complexity is quite low at **1**.
+In the example below we see how even though there are a lot of branches in the code (which would contribute a lot to a more traditional *cyclomatic complexity* measurement), the complexity is quite low at **1**.

 ```rust